PowershellNinja/STFC-GroupUp/README.md

 You will also need to install and setup a MySQL database with a user for the bot to use to add/modify the database.
 This user must have the `"DB Manager"` admin rights and `"REFERENCES"` Global Privileges.
 Once the DB is installed and a user is setup, run the provided `db\initialize.ts` to create the schema and tables.
 After this, run `db\populateDefaults.ts` to insert some needed values into the tables.

+DB User needs all permissions + GRANT SYSTEM_USER ON *.* TO stfcgroupup Then run deno run --allow-all .\initialize.ts and deno run --allow-all .\populateDefaults.ts

 Once everything is set up, starting the bot can simply be done with `deno run --allow-write=./logs --allow-net .\mod.ts`.

 ---